-When generating stable mixed graphs from DAGs, one always loses some information in order to obtain a simpler structure in stable mixed graphs.
-RGs have lost the least information among the three types of stable mixed graphs, while AGs the most.
-Here we discuss the lost information in the context of regression analysis. \paragraph{Multivariate regression and stable mixed graphs.} The problem of constructing stable mixed graphs was originally posed by \citep{wer94} in the context of multivariate statistics based on regression analysis.
-In such literature the DAG model is defined by sequences of univariate recursive regressions, called a \emph{linear triangular system} by \citep{werc04}, i.e.\ for $i=1,\dots,d_N-1$, each single response variable $Y_i$ is regressed on $Y_{\pa(i)}$, where the parents of $i$ are a subset of $\{i+1,\dots,d_N\}$.
+\emph{Multivariate regression and stable mixed graphs.} The problem of constructing stable mixed graphs was originally posed by \citep{wer94} in the context of multivariate statistics based on regression analysis.
+In such literature, the DAG model is defined by sequences of univariate recursive regressions, called a \emph{linear triangular system} by \citep{werc04}, that is, for $i=1,\ldots,d_N-1$, each single response variable $Y_i$ is regressed on $Y_{\pa(i)}$, where the parents of $i$ are a subset of $\{i+1,\ldots,d_N\}$.
 Linear triangular systems can be written as $AY=\epsilon$, where $A$ is an upper-triangular matrix with unit diagonal elements, and $\epsilon$ is a vector of zero mean and uncorrelated random variables, called \emph{residuals}.
-Here the non-zero regression coefficient of $Y_i$ on $Y_j$ can be attached the arrow from $j$ to $i$ in the DAG and is called the \emph{direct effect} of $Y_j$ on $Y_i$; see \citep{cox93}.
+Here the nonzero regression coefficient of $Y_i$ on $Y_j$ can be attached the arrow from $j$ to $i$ in the DAG and is called the \emph{direct effect} of $Y_j$ on $Y_i$; see \citep{cox93}.

 In particular, for linear triangular systems, RGs alert to distortions due to so-called over-conditioning via multiple edges consisting of a line and an arrow.
 Over-conditioning arises by conditioning on a variable that is a response of two variables, one of which itself is a response to the other one.